ahaywood/Web-Interactivity-and-Engagement/chapter-6/index.md

 ## <a name="wordpress-and-mysql">WordPress and MySQL</a>

-	WordPress requires a MySQL database to store all blog information, including posts, comments, metadata, and other information.
+<p class='message'>WordPress requires a MySQL database to store all blog information, including posts, comments, metadata, and other information.</p>

 [WordPress Codex - MySQL](http://codex.wordpress.org/Glossary#MySQL)

 The concept of an application interacting with a database is mostly universal.
 WordPress' integration with MySQL is no different.
-Using an index key, WordPress will query information from the database depending on the user's query (often through the URL - or route).
+Using a key, WordPress will query information from the database depending on the user's query (often through the URL - or route).

 In fact, we directly discussed how WordPress works with MySQL in the examples above.